 Make your life easier by revamping your makeup bag with clean beauty

 To amp up your makeup game, consider the products in your beauty stash.
 Are they clean beauty products, or are they laden with preservatives and unpronounceable chemicals?

 The basic definition of clean beauty is that it was formulated mindfully.
 It’s safe and non-toxic, no cancer-causing ingredients in sight.
 If your products aren’t transparently labeled or you can’t find information about the company, consider tossing them and getting products that actually fit your lifestyle.

 Note whether your products are cruelty-free and vegan.
 If a cosmetic is vegan, there are no animal byproducts in it.
 Veganism is beneficial for the earth—and animals—for many reasons, and it truly is a lifestyle, not just a way of eating.
 At Kinder Beauty, all of the products we offer are vegan, cruelty-free, and totally clean.

 If your products don’t check these boxes, start collecting cosmetics that are a better fit by subscribing to Kinder Beauty.
 For as little as $23 a month, you get curated boxes packed with high-quality beauty products that are as supportive of the planet as they are of you slaying your look.

 Layering makeup like a pro

-Applying and layering makeup isn’t as difficult as it seems, and with a bit of practice, you’ll be a total pro.
+Learning how to apply makeup and layer it like a pro isn’t as difficult as it seems, and with a bit of practice, you’ll be a total rockstar.
 We can’t wait to see the gorgeous looks that you create with your new makeup skills (and your new vegan products)!